-The first couple of miles on the Chatfield with a lot of rock features like “Big Rock Shelters” where you have to take off your pack and slide up under an overhang.
-There are several sections of travel that travel under large slabs or overhanging rock.
+The first few miles on the Chatfield have many rock features like “Big Rock Shelters,” where you have to take off your pack and slide up under an overhang.
+Several sections travel under large slabs or overhanging rock.

-There are also some nice glacial features with large boulders along the first couple of miles, along with some nice ridge views through the bare winter trees.
+There are also some nice glacial features with large boulders along the first couple of miles, and some nice ridge views through the bare winter trees.

-After crossing the clear-cut you drop back down through some more rock features and continue on past Deer Lake Boyscout camp.
+After crossing the clear-cut, you drop down through some more rock features and continue past Deer Lake Boyscout camp.
 It is a large camp so expect activity if you are hiking during the season.
-On a positive note though walkways and bridges in the area appear to be well-maintained.
+On a positive note, though, walkways and bridges in the area appear to be well-maintained.